litmuschaos/litmus/monitoring/README.md

 - [Tutorials](./tutorials)

-  > Contains tutorials on monitoring target applications under chaos using various tools.
+  > Contains tutorials for users on monitoring target applications under chaos using various tools.

 ## Setup the LitmusChaos Infrastructure